2014 OUSCI Preview- Herman Porter's 1985 Porsche 911

 Herman is bringing a great attitude to the event.
 "Being an old guy and somewhat of a realist, I think I have no chance of winning…I just don’t want to be last!" says Herman.
 "I have won already, just getting to go and my chance of having a good time is 100%.
 I get to drive and I get to spend time with, help and watch my nephew, Chris Porter in the Poorvette.
 Though Chris is my nephew, he is more like a brother or son and we always have a great time.
 A bit of our family car history is reflected on the hoods of both cars."

 Porter's sponsor shoutouts begin and end with thanking his wife for allowing him to go to Las Vegas.
-He also doesn't do much online, so if you're a Porsche fan and want to see more of his car, your best bet is to buy a ticket to the OUSCI.
-He would like to thank Jimi Day and everyone involved in running and sponsoring the USCA events.
+He also doesn't do much online, so if you're a Porsche fan and want to see more of his car, your best bet is to add the OPTIMA Network on Roku and watch all the past episodes for free!
+He would like to thank Jimi Day and everyone involved in running and sponsoring the OPTIMA Search for the Ultimate Street Car events.
 "Everyone is doing a great job and all of the events have been a blast," says Herman.
 "I am really looking forward to Vegas and can’t wait to see next year’s schedule!
 The Porsche folks have a saying, but I think is much more applicable for USCA and the OUSCI- It’s not just the cars, it’s the people!